 Add the dates to the bowl of melted chocolate and stir until the dates are thoroughly coated.
 Then use two forks to lift one date at a time out of the chocolate and allow any excess chocolate to drip back into the bowl.
 Place the dates on a piece of parchment paper on a plate, making sure to space the dates apart a bit so they don’t stick together as they dry and harden.

-While the dates are still wet, sprinkle on whatever toppings you like.
-Freshly grated orange zest is my personal favourite topping for this recipe.
+While the chocolate dates are still wet, sprinkle on whatever toppings you like.
+Freshly grated orange zest is my personal favorite topping for this recipe.
 Finely chopped nuts such as pecans, peanuts, walnuts, or pistachios are also delicious.
 Shredded coconut or a sprinkling of flake sea salt are good options too.

-Place the plate of dates in the fridge for a minimum of 30 minutes to harden, then serve them or store them in an airtight container in the fridge for up to a week.
+Place the plate of chocolate coated dates in the fridge for a minimum of 30 minutes to harden, then serve them or store them in an airtight container in the fridge for up to a week.